-There will also be a deeper appreciation for services like grocery delivery, our posties as well as wholesome or sentimental activity brands that connect people – think jigsaw puzzles and cookbooks (hands up who baked their way out of iso?).
+There will also be a deeper appreciation for services like grocery delivery and our posties as well as wholesome or sentimental activity brands that connect people – think jigsaw puzzles and cook books (hands up who baked their way out of iso?).

 Local providers will also be well positioned with communities supporting their corner store, coffee shop or handyperson over conglomerates with deeper pockets.
 Buying local will continue well into the future as a concerted effort is made more broadly to buy Australian owned.

 An ongoing relationship with big brands will be dependent on the degree of shared experience and trust.
 Some will appear as fair–weather friends, some will be seen as Citizens.
 Airlines in particular will have to work extra hard to come back in from the cold – as Kris White says this relationship re-integration will be like a dating a complicated ex.